ut-ims-robotics/youbot_ux/README.md

 For future development, "sudo su" and then "systemctl disable youbot_boot" so it would no longer be launched on system boot

 ## Using the robot
 ### Startup
+Unless the robot is intended to be moving, powering of the robot should be done from the 24V external power supply, which connects to the top side of the youBots base.
+Otherwise, the battery of the device should be connected to the side of the robot's base.
+The battery should never be connected if the robot's is not intended to be used.
+The battery is charged if both the battery and the external power supply are connected to the robot.

 Before starting up the on-board computer, turn on the youBots motors, including the manipulator's motors.
+Otherwise, if youbot driver is started up on OS boot with previously set up service, the youbot's driver won't detect the robot's base's and manipulator's motors. **Turning off the motors of the manipulators will cause the manipulator to collapse**

 After running the youbot_ux launcher.launch file or after it has automatically been started by a service, turn on your DualShock 4 controller.
 You can do so by pressing the PS button (button in the middle of 2 analog sticks), after which a blue LED light should start blinking.
 When it is connected and everything works correctly, the LED should be solid blue.

 ### Using the robot

-When initially starting, the robot will be in "safe mode" with blue light being indicated on the controller.
+When initially starting the youbot_ux package with the launcher, the robot will be in "safe mode" with blue light being indicated on the controller.
 Next, button uses and indicators will be shown in different modes.

 #### Safe mode
 Safe mode LED indication: Blue